MSN Bridge Program Online

 The MSN bridge program can be completed in as few as 14 credit hours and includes courses in professional practice, health assessment and community outlook.
 Once students complete the bridge program with a GPA of 3.0 or higher, they are eligible for admission to the MSN program, which consists of 28 semester hours and allows for specialization in either administration or nursing education.

 Students who wish to enroll in the MSN bridge program must have a bachelor’s degree in any field from an accredited institution as well as a GPA of 3.0 or higher on a 4.0 scale.
 Applicants must have a current registered nursing (RN) license issued by the state of Illinois or Wisconsin and have completed clinical practice in the last two years.
 To be eligible for the Master of Science in Nursing program, students must complete the MSN bridge program with a GPA of 3.0 or higher.
+A checklist of the items needed for admission is below:

 The U.S. Bureau of Labor Statistics projects that the demand for registered nurses will increase by 26 percent in the next decade.
 The MSN bridge program prepares students to be at the forefront of this growing field and equips them with the skills needed to pursue high-level managerial positions in health care or careers as nurse practitioners.